Crni2/sportradar-demo/README.md

 ## BUILD
     mvn package

+## TEST
+You can manually run tests with command:

+    .\mvnw test

 ## RUNNING
 To start the application on default Tomcat server, run the following command in a command prompt: